 The paper should be 4-8 pages, double spaced.
-Please use the sections itemized below as headings.
-I am not a stickler on length but students in the past have said they found helpful a rough guideline regarding length.
+Please use the sections itemized below as headings for the paper.
 In the paper, you should:

-- briefly describe the person who is the focus of the book, including pertinent facts about their background (1-2 paragraphs); - identify at least two descriptions of symptoms that were prominent.
-Provide any relevant information on context, duration, overlaps between symptoms, etc. (including page references for symptom descriptions).
-Include relevant diagnostic criteria from the DSM, and make clear how the symptoms identified do or do not meet explicit diagnostic criteria (3-6 paragraphs) - comment either on the significance of the symptom(s) for the disorder or how it affected the person's functioning (3-5 paragraphs); and - give your reactions to the book (e.g., its interest and usefulness as a teaching tool; any thoughts about the author, his/her life, etc.; any elements that surprised you or differed from your expectations; any personal reflections on either the life described, or the book as a text) (variable length, depending on your choices). - Provide two discussion questions you think would be engaging for the class.
+- briefly describe the person who is the focus of the book, including pertinent facts about their background (1-2 paragraphs); - identify at least two detailed descriptions of symptoms that were prominent.
+Provide any relevant information on context, duration, overlaps between symptoms, etc. (be sure to include page references for symptom descriptions).
+Include specific relevant diagnostic criteria from the DSM, and make clear how the group of symptoms you have identified do or do not meet explicit diagnostic criteria (3-6 paragraphs).
+(Criteria must be included.) - comment either on the significance of one of the two symptoms for the disorder or how it affected the person's functioning (3-5 paragraphs); and - give your reactions to the book (e.g., its interest and usefulness as a teaching tool; any thoughts about the author, his/her life, etc.; any elements that surprised you or differed from your expectations; any personal reflections on either the life described, or the book as a text) (variable length, depending on your choices). - Provide two discussion questions you think would be engaging for the class.
 (All write ups must contain these two discussion questions.)

 Please note that you are required to finish reading your first-person books in time for the relevant class session.
 You must write a statement certifying that you completed the reading by the class date and upload it into Canvas.
-Your written paper on the first-person account is due by the first class after Thanksgiving.
+Your written paper on the first-person account is due by the first class after spring break.

-Your file should be titled: author surname.student surname.
-For example: Styron.Walkup
+Your file should be titled: psychopathology.author surname.student surname.
+For example: psychopathology.Styron.Walkup.
+(Do not fail to use this title format.)